szabgab/perlmaven.com/sites/en/pages/output-autoflush.md

 In the first two cases, when we keep the default or explicitely set it to 0, you can see thet the 2 prints to STDERR are displayed before the 2 prints to STDOUT.
 That happens because STDOUT is buffered by default but STDERR is not.

-In the 3rd example we set <b>$| = 1</b> thereby truning the autoflush on (the buffering off).
+In the 3rd example we set **$| = 1** thereby truning the autoflush on (the buffering off).
 In this case every print to STDOUT immediatly shows up on the screen so the text arrives in the same order as it was sent in.

 ## Autoflush to a file

-In this example you will see how to use <b>$|</b> to set autoflush on a filehandle, but a better, and more modern way is to use the <a href="/autoflush</a> method of the filehandle.
+In this example you will see how to use **$|** to set autoflush on a filehandle, but a better, and more modern way is to use the <a href="/autoflush</a> method of the filehandle.

 {% include file="examples/autoflush_select.pl" %}

 By default a filehandle is buffered.
-In this example we use the <b>select</b> keyword to change the "current default output channel", then set <b>$|</b> that now works on the filehandle, finally we change the "current default output channel" back to what was earlier which normally is the STDOUT.
+In this example we use the **select** keyword to change the "current default output channel", then set **$|** that now works on the filehandle, finally we change the "current default output channel" back to what was earlier which normally is the STDOUT.

 ```